MIDS-scaling-up/v2/week03/hw/README.md

 # Homework 3: Digits in a separate VM in Softlayer
 We can use GPUS to train neural networks, but the Jetson's GPU is too weak for regular jobs.
 We'll instead use IBM's SoftLayer service in the cloud to provision a VS with Tesla P100s.
 Then we'll set up DIGITS on the VS and train the GoogLeNet neural network on the ImageNet dataset.
-Unfortunately, this remains a little bit involved, but very much worth it!
+This homework is not very complicated, but the steps do take some time.
+Also, we use a P-100 VM in SoftLayer, which currently costs a lot (about $4 / hr)  so we suggest you start on this homework 48 hours before the class and collapse it after the instructors got a chance to review your work.

 ### Provision the VM
 We are using two P-100 GPUs for this VM, the fastest currently available in SoftLayer that we tested (Note that the faster V-100s have just been released there as well).
 We are using Ubuntu 16 as the OS as of right now, since SL does not yet support 18.04 with GPUs.